 - Belgium Food: http://www.worldwidewebawards.net/Food/Belgium.html [en]

 It may be appropriate to start a business meeting with an informal conversation, though this should not take too long.
+Meeting etiquette in Belgium can help in making it sucessful.

 Ensure you bring enough business cards and information material about your company.
 The ideal time to hand out background material is at the beginning of the meeting.